reallot/chess/README.md

 ## How to Play

 ### Against Computer
+- Navigate to the "Play vs AI" section
 - Computer plays as black by default
 - Click "Computer: Black" to switch sides
 - Change AI difficulty by clicking the difficulty button (Easy, Medium, Hard)
 - Turn AI on/off with the toggle button

+### With Friends Online
+- Navigate to the "Play with a Friend" section
+- Enter your name and create a new game
+- Copy the game link and share it with a friend
+- Your friend can join by opening the link and entering their name
+- Play in real-time with chat functionality

 ### Game Controls
 - Click on a piece to select it